NatashaStojanova/quiz-app/README.md

 ### Functional Components

-- The app uses functional components for consistency, except for the `ErrorBoundary` component.

-- ****Why Use a Class Component for ErrorBoundary?****

-- React currently does not have a clean way to implement an error boundary using functional components and class component was used for this specific case.
+- The app uses only functional components for consistency, except for the `ErrorBoundary` component (React currently does not have a clean way to implement an error boundary using functional components and class component was used for this specific case.)

 ---

 ## Pages

 ### Welcome Page